caskdata/cdap-packs/README.rst

 CDAP Packs is a collection of building blocks for your data application: re-usable libraries of datasets, programs and tools.

-`ETL-pack: </cdap-etl-pack/>`_ ETL (extract, transform, and load) The ETL-pack library is designed to ease the development of common ETL solutions and provide powerful extension capabilities.

 `Twitter-pack: </cdap-twitter-pack/>`_ Twitter Integration The Twitter-pack library is designed to ease the CDAP apps development tasks that require integration with Twitter, such as pulling from a public stream of tweets.